Passenger on a previous Titan sub dive says his mission was aborted due to apparent malfunction

 “We realized that all it could do was spin around in circles, making right turns,” Hagen said.
 “At this juncture, we obviously weren't going to be able to navigate to the Titanic.”

-Hagen said the Titan resurfaced and the mission scrapped.
+Hagen said the Titan dropped weights, resurfaced and the mission was scrapped.
 He said he was aware of the potentially unsafe nature of getting in the experimental submersible.

 “Anyone that wanted to go was either delusional if they didn't think that it was dangerous, or they were embracing the risk,” he said.

-OceanGate co-founder Stockton Rush was among five people who died when the submersible imploded en route to the site of the Titanic wreck in June 2023.
+OceanGate co-founder and Titan pilot Stockton Rush was among five people who died when the submersible imploded en route to the site of the Titanic wreck in June 2023.

 Earlier this month, the Coast Guard opened a public hearing that is part of a high-level investigation into the cause of the implosion.
 The public hearing began Sept.
 16 and some of the testimony has focused on problems the Washington state company had prior to the fatal 2023 dive.